 Parental love generally refers to the love a person has for their children.

 Parental love can be extremely important in a child’s life.
 It is typically an emotional and physical need that can serve as the essential glue that connects parents and children.

 What is the difference between parental love and romantic love?

-Parental love is love that a person feels for their child, while romantic love typically refers to the love a person feels for their partner.
-The love of a child is usually unconditional, but a romantic love may be less of a sure thing in some cases.
+Parental love is normally love that a person feels for their child, while romantic love typically refers to the love a person feels for their partner.

 What causes parental love?

 Parental love is often an innate, biological love that usually develops soon after the birth of the child.